Updated May 2026

 Novel Goods

 Attention, book lovers!
 Novel Goods (413 New York Ave.) was made for you.
-The bookshop and gift store sells new and old books.
-Titles are displayed in a way that is accessible making it easy to find your book of choice.
+The bookshop and gift store sell new and old books.
+Titles are displayed in an accessible format, making it easy to find your chosen book.

-As you peruse the store, keep your eyes peeled for items to add to your purchase ranging from necklaces to coffee mugs.
+As you peruse the store, keep your eyes peeled for items to add to your purchase, ranging from necklaces to coffee mugs.
 Located close to Penny’s, I recommend stopping by to pick up a novel to enjoy over a cup of coffee.
-View the bookstore’s hours and see images of their newest book titles here.

 HOLTON COMMUNITY THEATRE